Saptapadi:7 Hindu Marriage Vows Decoded – विवाह के 7 वचन

 2. Brahma: In this type, the boy’s parents look for the girl having high Vedic knowledge and auspicious features with strong moral characteristics in a girl, approach her father for marriage.
 This is a typical arrangement of marriage that many families follow especially in Rajasthan, Gujarat and royal families.

 3. Gandharva: In this arrangement, the two parties i.e adult-consent is taken but the major decision is undertaken by the bride and groom to choose their respective partner based on the parameters s/he is looking in her soulmate.

 Once the decision is made, the person takes the family’s consent and make an arrangement for marriage.
 This arrangement was made in Vedic Age wherein A Swayamvar was made and the girl was allowed to choose her partner based on certain parameters which she will approve such as education, Vedic Gyan, archery, bravery, social status quo, royalty, etc.

-4. Arsha: This is still practiced in ancient and modern India and is strictly condemned by Hindu Shastra.
-Here, when the Bride does not have special qualities then Bridegroom will offer the bride’s parent special offer in any form, maybe money, properties, jewelry, etc (in ancient India, cattle was offered in the form of the bribe).
+4. Arsha: This is still practised in ancient and modern India and is strictly condemned by Hindu Shastra.
+Here, when the Bride does not have special qualities then Bridegroom will offer the bride’s parent special offer in any form, maybe money, properties, jewellery, etc (in ancient India, cattle was offered in the form of the bribe).

-This custom is known as Sulka and currently practiced and known as Dahej in Modern times.
-Although it is considered as a Crime by the Indian Law of Court it is still practiced in many major cities and communities.
+This custom is known as Sulka and currently practised and known as Dahej in Modern times.
+Although it is considered as a Crime by the Indian Law of Court it is still practised in many major cities and communities.